jacob-pugsley/Battleship/issues.md

 [5] Create database for ships and link it to the model\
 [6] Add secondary human player that uses the same board\
 [7] Update database to hold multiple boards and the players who own them\
-[8] Make each player attack the other player's board
+[8] Make each player attack the other player's board\
+[9] Create login page that uses Google APIs for OAuth2 authentication